jpbelo/raspbian-vpn/README.md

 	2. ``sudo bash openvpn-install.sh``
 2. Follow the steps using the recommended values
 3. We need to move the key certificate to a folder to later access it with FTP
-	1. go to the folder where the .ovpn is stored. we need su permissions, so run ``sudo su`` and then ``cd ../../root``
-	2. check what files are inside this folder with ``ls`` - there should be a .ovpn file inside with the name chosen during the openvpn install
+	1. the file is in the ``root`` folder, so we need to use ``sudo`` permissions
+	2. to check if the file is there, do ``sudo ls ../../root``
-	3. move the file to the pi user's folder with ``mv filename.ovpn /home/pi/filename.ovpn``
+	3. move the file to the pi user's folder with ``sudo mv ../../root/filename.ovpn filename.ovpn``
-	4. use ``ls`` to check if the file is no longer here
+	4. use ``ls`` to check if the file was moved
-	5. go to that folder ``cd ../home/pi`` OR ``cd ~``
-	6. ``exit`` to leave su mode
-	7. ``ls`` to check the file is now here
-4. After the initial install, everytime we need to create a new key certificates for a new user:
+4. After the initial install, everytime we need to create a key certificate for a new user:
 	1. from the pi user folder (``cd ~``) run the installer ``sudo bash openvpn-install.sh``
 	2. press ``1`` for new
 	3. type the name for what machine this is going to be used on and press enter.
 The file will be generated inside the root folder.